kubeflow/website/README.md

 The shortcode name is the file name minus the `.html` file extension.

-**Example:** The following shortcode defines the minimum required version of
+**Examples:** The following shortcode defines the minimum required version of
 Kubernetes:

 - File name of the shortcode: